rust-lang/rust/text/0000-cargo-workspace.md

 ### Constructing a workspace

-With the explicit and implicit relations defined above, each crate will now have a flag indicating whether it's the root and a number of outgoing edges to other crates.
+With the explicit and implicit relations defined above, each crate will have a number of outgoing edges to other crates via `workspace.members`, path dependencies, and `package.workspace`.
 Two crates are then in the same workspace if they both transitively have edges to one another.
-A valid workspace then only has one crate that is a root.
+A valid workspace then has exactly one root crate with a `[workspace]` key.

 While the restriction of one-root-per workspace may make sense, the restriction of crates transitively having edges to one another may seem a bit odd.
 The